assassinoo/VTScripts/README.md

 📥 Download & Contribute:
 Feel free to download, use, and contribute to the development of VT Hash Checker.
 Let's work together to make hash verification more efficient and reliable!

+# VT Domain Checker (API v3)

+VT Domain Checker is a pioneering tool engineered to automate the process of analyzing large lists of domains utilizing VirusTotal’s state-of-the-art API v3.
+This tool is an indispensable asset for cybersecurity analysts and network administrators aiming to segregate malicious domains efficiently from extensive domain lists.

+🌟 Highlights:

+    API v3 Utilization: Capitalizes on the sophisticated and robust API v3 from VirusTotal, filling the void created by many scripts that are still confined to API v2.
+    Automated Analysis: Facilitates automatic and seamless analysis of domains against the enriched VirusTotal database.
+    Comprehensive Reporting: Generates detailed and intuitive reports that reveal the count of different analysis statuses and the methods used for detection.
+    User-Friendly Interface: Boasts a user-centric design with clear instructions, ensuring ease of use for all user levels.
+    Rate Limit Adherence: Incorporates adaptive waiting periods to avoid surpassing the API rate limits set by VirusTotal.

+💻 How to Use:

+    Set API Key: Incorporate the API key assigned by VirusTotal.
+    Direct to Domain List: Orient the script towards the domain list that requires verification.
+    Establish Output Files: Construct ‘malicious.txt’ and ‘non-malicious.txt’ files to categorize and store the results systematically.

+💡 Note: This tool gains prominence as it stands out in an environment saturated with scripts that predominantly rely on the obsolete API v2, marking VT Domain Checker as a unique and vital resource for those seeking to exploit the advanced capabilities of API v3.

+📥 Download & Contribute:
+Feel free to download, utilize, and contribute to the development and enhancement of VT Domain Checker.
+Let's collaborate to advance domain analysis and fortify our digital landscapes!